adeekshith/watomatic/README.md

   This app relies on Android specific notification quick replies feature to function.
 I am not aware of similar functionality on iOS but will look into it.

 Missing any features?
-Let us know!
+Let us know in the [issues](https://github.com/adeekshith/watomatic/issues)!